Email : email@example.com

-He has also published over 25 articles, which have appeared in such journals as the American Political Science Review, American Journal of Political Science, British Journal of Political Science, Comparative Political Studies, European Journal of Political Research, Journal of Theoretical Politics, Legislative Studies Quarterly, West European Politics and Party Politics.
+He has also published over 35 scholarly articles, which have appeared in such journals as the American Political Science Review, American Journal of Political Science, British Journal of Political Science, Comparative Political Studies, European Journal of Political Research, Journal of Theoretical Politics, Legislative Studies Quarterly, West European Politics and Party Politics.

 SOME RECENT PUBLICATIONS

 “Bilateralism or the Median Mandate?
 An Examination of Rival Perspectives on Democratic Governance.”
 European Journal of Political Research 49 (2010): 1-24.